Nonac/PIMS/Report/System_implementation/2a_IoT.md

   }
 }
 ```
-<br> The BT Scan was performed in the main thread, so it would not block Serial input handler any more.
+<br> The BT Scan was performed in the main thread, so it would not block the Serial input handler anymore.
 <br><br>
 ### :white_medium_square:Some questions you may ask...
 *Q. Why did you choose the Arduino MKR WIFI 1010 board?* <br>